venkatasg/utaustin-diss-template/README.md

 List of changes:

-- Requires LuaLaTeX for compilation.
+- One `main.tex` file that can be used to generate dissertations, master's report/thesis, and treatises, with appropriate edits.
-- Bitstream Charter set as default font using the `XCharter` package.
+- Requires LuaLaTeX for compilation due to OTF font usage.
+Bitstream Charter set as default font using the `XCharter` package.
 [Source Code Pro](https://github.com/adobe-fonts/source-code-pro) and [Source Sans Pro](https://github.com/adobe-fonts/source-sans) are the default monospaced and typewriter fonts.
+[Charis SIL](https://software.sil.org/charis/download/) is loaded as an alternative font family for broad character coverage.
 - This template is available [on Overleaf](https://www.overleaf.com/latex/templates/improved-ut-austin-dissertation-template/nnytycpdspnz).
 - URLs and citations are highlighted in blue.
 - Figure and Table captions are centered